spira/angular-jwt-auth/README.md

 ```

 ## Todo
-Better documentation with examples in javascript.
+* Better documentation with examples in typescript.
+* Site hosted on github showing off examples with material